-The MIPI Sensor Working Group focuses on developing a standardized sensor interface.
-It works with stakeholders from across the mobile device and sensor ecosystems to make sure it covers the needs of the broadest possible market.
+The group works with stakeholders from across the mobile device and sensor ecosystems to make sure it covers the needs of the broadest possible market.
 It aims to define interface solutions that:

 - bring the conveniences and benefits of interoperability to member companies